 Last updated on December 30th, 2019 at 10:58 pm

-In the tech world I came from we launched every product before it was finished and “perfect.”
+In the tech world, I came from we launched every product before it was finished and “perfect.”
 You learned quickly that “good enough” meant “launch now!”
-It is better to launch and adjust, than to miss your launch date.
+It is better to launch and adjust than to miss your launch date.

 Launching is everything.
 Perfection is not.